The Road to Dracula: or the World as Disappointment and Representation

 Building on the works of Said, Pratt, Todorova, Bhabha and other postcolonial theorists, this volume aims at breaking the confines of geography.
 We are looking for papers discussing one or more travelers and the way they represented various cultures in their works.
 These can be centered on one or more regions anywhere in the world, on one or more genres or forms of expression (travelogues, memoirs, letters, diaries, sermons, drawings, paintings, architecture, legal writing, etc.) from the Renaissance to 1897, Anno Dracula.

 Papers should explore the ways in which the land, the people, and the local culture are disfigured, misinterpreted, and where the monstrous insinuates itself in various guises, i.e., local traditions, religious beliefs, superstitions, etc. Moreover, papers should focus on the ways in which the local context – historical, political, cultural – is ignored and where these travelers called for, supported, or suggested corrective measures and the intervention of the Empire.
 Equally important are those travelers who found it necessary to teach the natives a lesson in manners, obedience, and the superiority of the British civilisation.

-Tentative publication date, fall 2020, by Universitas Press.
+Tentative publication date, spring 2021, by Universitas Press.